 As a Certified Nursing Assistant (CNA), you will offer patients compassion and patience while assisting them with day-to-day life tasks such as dressing, bathing, and feeding.
 Typical work environments include long-term care facilities, hospitals, clinics, and in the home.
 While in school, you will be instructed on a broad range of subjects, including infection control, communication and interpersonal skills, safety and emergency procedures, personal care skills, psychosocial needs, basic restorative services and skills, basic nursing skills, quality improvement and more.

 The training is 96 hours and takes four weeks to complete, preparing you to take the Nevada State Board of Nursing exam.
 Textbook, workbook and one set of scrubs (top and bottom) is included in the tuition.
-Students will need to purchase additional items.
-Students will also need to pay and complete additional licensing requirements.
-A separate refund policy also applies to this course,.
-Please reference the Perry Foundation catalog.
+Students will need to purchase additional items and will need to be financially responsible for additional licensing requirements.
+A separate refund policy applies to this course.
+Please reference the Perry Foundation for updated information.

-Prerequisite: Students wishing to enroll in the CNA Program must be 18 years of age and show proof of high school diploma or equivalency, complete the enrollment agreement and interview with the Perry Foundation.
-Students are admitted to the program, subject to the results of the background check and drug screen.
+Prerequisite: Students wishing to enroll in the CNA Program must be 18 years of age and show proof of high school diploma or equivalency.
+Once registered, students will complete an enrollment agreement and an interview with the Perry Foundation and are subject to background check, drug screening and immunization updates.

 |Dates:||January 7 - February 4, 2019|